PioBuczek/Language_Learning_App/README.md

 ### How start this application ?

 Before we start, you need to create a database(This project is used PostgreSQL version 15).
-You need to know, that this project was tested in Postgres.
+You need to know, that this project was tested in Postgres, but if you want to use a different database you need to configure settings accordingly.

 Firstly, you need to clone my repo to my GitHub, and you need to use commande:
 <div class="termy">